 The original concept for this dish came from an episode of Easy Entertaining with Michael Chiarello on Food Network.
 He chose onion rings as his garnish, but I find that making a proper onion ring, or any other deep fried onion for that matter, without a professional fryer is extremely iffy, so I went with caramelized onions instead.
 I also upped the mushroom content quite a bit.

 The components are all things found in the classic, but with a new twist, and about 1/3 the calories of the original.
-Technically it’s not a casserole, but you can get around that by tossing the serving dish in the oven for 5 minutes at its lowest setting *wink*
+Technically it’s not a casserole, but you can get around that by tossing the serving dish in the oven for 5 minutes at its lowest setting *wink* Green Bean Casserole is a Holiday tradition in America, but our version ditches the soup and delivers twice the flavor

 I prefer to serve this as I would the classic version.
 A nice serving bowl or casserole in the center of the table.